 Feel free to use the links above to jump ahead or scroll down to discover them all!

-While shirtmakers are usually associated with Jermyn Street in London, Eton is a renowned Swedish brand that has been in operation since 1928.
+While traditional shirtmakers are usually associated with Jermyn Street in London, Eton is a renowned Swedish brand that has been in operation since 1928.
 As a premium brand, they take great care in where their materials are sourced.

 Using only cotton from Egypt and California, the fabric is woven by Albini in Italy being before finished in Switzerland or Germany.
 Following that, the shirts are cut and assembled in Estonia.
 The result is a refined yet hard-wearing shirt that lasts many years without showing any signs of wear.